-The Pulpit Commentary also explain laziness/idleness referring to them as “unruly” or “disorderly” in 1 Thessalonians 5:14.
-Pulpit explains that this scripture is a military reference expressing the character of soldiers refusing to keep rank.
+The Pulpit Commentary explain laziness/idleness by referring to them as “unruly” or “disorderly” in 1 Thessalonians 5:14.
+It explains that this scripture is a military reference expressing the character of soldiers refusing to keep rank.
 Instead, they neglected their common duties and basically abstained from working.
 These individuals broke ranks but still expected to be treated as if they were doing their duty.

-Gill’s Exposition says these individuals busy themselves with other people’s matters and are contentious, quarrelsome, turbulent, headstrong and unruly.
+Gill’s Exposition says these individuals busy themselves with other people’s matters and are contentious, quarrelsome, turbulent, headstrong, and unruly.
 It goes on to say they also cause animosity and division.
-Think about the consequences that lazy and idleness have, especially in a military or war setting.

 When considering the differences, idleness seems more deceptive because there can be the appearance of busyness with no real progress.
 Laziness, on the other hands, seems obvious and easier to identify because being slothful or a sluggard stands out.

 The differences between idleness and laziness are subtle and perhaps unimportant.
-Once someone succumbs to either of them as a lifestyle, do the differences really matter?
-Yes, idle periods can happen apart from our efforts, but we ultimately choose an idle and lazy mindset.
+Idle periods can happen apart from our efforts, but we ultimately choose an idle and lazy mindset.